Overview of Employment and Anti-Discrimination Laws

 Consolidated Omnibus Reconciliation Act of 1985 (COBRA)

 COBRA protects employees who have ended their employment (whether fired, resigned, or laid off) from losing coverage under a group health plan.
-The Act requires employers to offer such employees the right to a continuation of coverage.
+The law requires employers to offer such employees the right to a continuation of coverage.
+However, the employer generally does not pay the former employee's insurance premium and it can be too costly for the former worker to afford.

 Note: COBRA applies only to employers with 20 or more employees.